factoryfx/factoryfx/docu/src/test/java/io/github/factoryfx/docu/rule/README.md

   all of your unit tests when there's a change in your dependency graph, even a change in those parts that are used in your test.

-  You could even create subclasses of `FactoryTreeBuilder` defining common additions or mock replacements for your unit tests, e.g. for your H2 or testcontainers database setup or for simulators as in this example.
+  You could even create subclasses of `FactoryTreeBuilderRule` defining common additions or mock replacements for your unit tests, e.g. for your H2 or testcontainers database setup or for simulators as in this example.
 The `preStart` `Consumer`s can be daisy-chained by `.andThen()`, allowing further local specialisation of your unit test.